-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

 Revenue during that stretch was slim.
 Virgin Orbit launched twice last year, and its LauncherOne flights are priced at roughly $12 million apiece.

 The company was set for its highest-profile mission yet, with the January 2023 flight that would have been the first orbital launch to take off from British soil.
-While Virgin Orbit is based California, its name and ties to Branson made it a logical choice to usher Britain into the ranks of space nations.
+While Virgin Orbit is based in California, its name and ties to Branson made it a logical choice to usher Britain into the ranks of space nations.

 The mission started as planned, with the 747 taking off from Spaceport Cornwall in southwest England and successfully deploying the LauncherOne rocket.
 The company even mistakenly tweeted that the vehicle had reached orbit, before clarifying that it had suffered a mid-flight malfunction, destroying the nine customer satellites onboard.